Scheduled MonumentsEnglandBerechurch Dyke: part of the Iron Age territorial oppidum and Romano-British town of Camulodunum

 What is Berechurch Dyke: part of the Iron Age territorial oppidum and Romano-British town of Camulodunum?

-Berechurch Dyke is a defensive earthwork forming part of the Iron Age oppidum at Camulodunum, near Colchester in Essex.
+Berechurch Dyke is a linear earthwork forming part of the defensive system associated with the Iron Age oppidum at Camulodunum, near Colchester in Essex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019968.

 Who is responsible for protecting Berechurch Dyke: part of the Iron Age territorial oppidum and Romano-British town of Camulodunum?